claranet/terraform-signalfx-detectors/modules/integration_azure-load-balancer/README.md

 ### About Healthprobe detector

-Healthprobe detector is only available for loadbalances with a standard SKU.
+Healthprobe detector is only available for loadbalancer with a standard SKU.
 See [documentation](https://learn.microsoft.com/en-us/azure/load-balancer/skus).

 ## Related documentation